-The Inflation Reduction Act of 2022 (IRA) was signed by the President of the United States, Joe Biden, in August.
-With the signing of this act, buzzwords and lingo will begin to be thrown in political arenas and in the media.
-Here are six keywords you are likely to hear and what they mean.
+The Inflation Reduction Act of 2022 (IRA) was signed by President Biden in August.
+With the signing of this act, buzzwords and lingo have been thrown around in political arenas and in the media.
+Here are six keywords you have likely heard and their meaning.

 The act lists promises made to invest in clean energy across the country.
 The word clean energy is used to describe energy sources that limit harm to the environment and generate little to no emissions.